Graphics pipeline: The World Coordinate System

-The order in which the matrices are applied is important, because the matrix multiplication is not commutative.
-This also applies to the three rotations, as can be demonstrated by an example: The point (1, 0, 0) lies on the X-axis, if one rotates it first by 90° around the X- and then around The Y-axis, it ends up on the Z-axis (the rotation around the X-axis has no effect on a point that is on the axis).
+The order in which the matrices are applied is important because the matrix multiplication is not commutative.
+This also applies to the three rotations, which can be demonstrated by an example: The point (1, 0, 0) lies on the X-axis, if one rotates it first by 90° around the X- and then around The Y-axis, it ends up on the Z-axis (the rotation around the X-axis does not affect a point that is on the axis).
 If, on the other hand, one rotates around the Y-axis first and then around the X-axis, the resulting point is located on the Y-axis.
 The sequence itself is arbitrary as long as it is always the same.
-The sequence with x, then y, then z (roll, pitch, heading) is often the most intuitive, because the rotation causes the compass direction to coincide with the direction of the "nose".
+The sequence with x, then y, then z (roll, pitch, heading) is often the most intuitive because the rotation causes the compass direction to coincide with the direction of the "nose".

 There are also two conventions to define these matrices, depending on whether you want to work with column vectors or row vectors.
 Different graphics libraries have different preferences here.
 OpenGL prefers column vectors, DirectX row vectors.
 The decision determines from which side the point vectors are to be multiplied by the transformation matrices.

 For column vectors, the multiplication is performed from the right, i.e. $v_{out} = M * v_{in}$, where vout and vin are 4x1 column vectors.
 The concatenation of the matrices also is done from the right to left, i.e., for example $M = T_x * R_x$, when first rotating and then shifting.